 We require a prior for the vector \mathbf{z} .
-Typically, one a priori sets each $z{ct} \sim \mathcal{N}(0, 1)$.
+The typical approach is to a priori set each $z{ct} \sim \mathcal{N}(0,1)$.
 This assumption arbitrarily sets the overall scale of the estimated latent traits to a roughly standard normal distribution, which the literature generally refers to as a "vague" or "weakly informative" prior.
-When one has sufficient data to fully identify relative scale across observations, and to estimate rater thresholds with high precision, then this assumption is sufficient to identify the model when combined with our priors for $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$.
-In standard IRT domains with a dense rating matrix, such as educational
+When there is sufficient data to fully identify relative scale across observations and to estimate rater thresholds with high precision, then this assumption is sufficient to identify the model when combined with our priors for $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$.
+In standard IRT domains with a dense rating matrix, such as educational testing, scale identification is rarely a problem.
+However, because we lack substantial

-20Earlier iterations of the project used a U(-2,2) prior for γ_k^{μ} .
+19Earlier iterations of the project used a U(-2,2) prior for γ_k^{μ} .
 We found that this prior is too restrictive, and some variable thresholds approached the upper bound.
 We now also include checks of upper- and lower-bound issues in our analyses of convergence.

-21Such data isolation is rare in the dataset, occurring only for 1-3 countries, depending on the variable.
+20Such data isolation is rare in the dataset, occurring only for 1-3 countries, depending on the variable.
 Future updates will include further lateral, bridge, and especially vignette coding to ameliorate and eventually eliminate this concern.

-$^{^{22}}$ While somewhat arbitrary, the variance parameters were set at 0.2 after substantial experimentation, and based on an extensive discussion about reasonable DIF magnitudes.
-We hope to relax this assumption in future work, leveraging new data, particularly anchoring vignettes (Pemstein & Seim 2016), to better estimate DIF.
+21While somewhat arbitrary, the variance parameters were set at 0.2 after substantial experimentation, and based on an extensive discussion about reasonable DIF magnitudes.
+We hope to relax this assumption in future work, leveraging anchoring vignettes to better estimate DIF (Pemstein & Seim 2016).

-testing, scale identification is rarely a problem.
-However, because we lack substantial cross-national rating data, the problem is potentially severe in our context (Pemstein, Tzelgov & Wang 2015).
+cross-national rating data, the problem is potentially severe in our context (Pemstein, Tzelgov & Wang 2015).
 While there is no statistical test to certify that one has obtained scale identification, a lack of such identification can be easy to diagnose.
 In the case of our data, analyses we conducted using the traditional mean-zero prior indicate that, in cases where we lack sufficient bridge or lateral coding to anchor a country to the the overall scale, the case's average will shrink toward zero.
 This phenomenon is readily apparent in face-validity checks, especially with regard to countries that have little internal variation and modest coding overlap with the rest of the dataset.
 For example, numerous northern European countries exhibit little or no variation in ratings for many indicators-they obtain perfect scores from the raters-in the post-war period, yet the ratings for these countries sometimes shrink toward the middle of the distribution.
 However, we know a priori with reasonable confidence that such shrinkage should not occur.
 While placing hierarchical priors on the γ vector, as we describe above, mitigates this problem, it does not eliminate it.